 Giant kingfish should also be running this spring at the Elton Bottom.
 Jig up large, live blue runners off the deep rock ledges, then live bait troll them over the ledges.

 FA, FC, AH and HH fish havens are closer to shore and harbor excellent spring bottom fishing as well.
 Fish on the bottom with fresh local squid, cut baits or live minnows.

-Pompano, bluefish, sea trout, flounder, redfish, puppy drum and small sharks run in the surf, too!
+Pompano, bluefish, sea trout, flounder, redfish, puppy drum and small sharks also run in the surf too!

-Giant sea trout are typically taken during the spring when they are fattening up for their annual spawn.
-Seasoned trophy speck fishermen often cast surface plugs including the "Chug Bug", "Skitter Walk", "Top Dog" and the "Devil's Horse."
+Giant sea trout are typically taken during the spring fishing season when they are fattening up for their annual spawn.
+Seasoned trophy speck fishermen often cast surface plugs including the "Chug Bug", "Skitter Walk", "Top Dog" and the "Devil's Horse".

 Non-Florida residents over the age of 16 will need to purchase a saltwater fishing license when fishing from land, boats, or piers.
 This does include crabbing!

 For more fishing and charter information, call Amelia Angler Outfitters at (904) 261-2870, stop by our store at 111 Centre Street in downtown Fernandina Beach, or visit www.ameliaangler.com.